Tucker tensor factor models: matricization and mode-wise PCA estimation

-For each scenario, we consider five sizes for $(T,p_1,p_2,p_3)$, which are $(20,20,20,20)$, $(50,20,20,20)$, $(50,50,50,50)$, $(100,50,50,50)$ and $(100,100,100,100)$.
-The number of replication is 100.
-Four methods, i.e., iTIPUP(1), moPCA, PmoPCA and IPmoPCA, are compared on the simulated data.
-Note that, iTOPUP is excluded for its memory intractability and time consumption under high dimensionality and iTIPUP(1) means the auto-covariance lag-$1$ case.
+For each scenario, five sizes $(20,20,20,20)$, $(50,20,20,20)$, $(50,50,50,50)$, $(100,50,50,50)$ and $(100,100,$ $100,100)$ are considered for $(T,p_1,p_2,p_3)$.
+The number of replications is 100. {Five methods, i.e., iTIPUP(1), moPCA, PmoPCA, IPmoPCA and PORJ}, are compared on the simulated data.
+Note that, iTOPUP is excluded for its memory intractability and time consumption under high dimensionality, and iTIPUP(1) means the auto-covariance lag-$1$ case.